Women’s Leadership: Adapting and Advocating in a Remote Environment (Online)

 About the Format

 Women’s Leadership: Adapting and Advocating in a Remote Environment will take place on Harvard’s Zoom platform.
+4 days of program sessions and 2 small group coaching sessions will take place over the course of 2 weeks.

 The program will include a mix of live online class sessions, small group coaching sessions, breakout group work, and independent study.
 On the live class days there will be two program sessions per day between 10:00 a.m.
 ET and 4:00 p.m.
 ET.
 Accepted participants should reserve this window on their calendars until we circulate a finalized program schedule.
 Each session will be between 1-2 hours long, and we will schedule a break of at least 30 minutes between the two daily sessions.
 Scheduled small group coaching sessions, will be approximately 1 hour long.